Introduction to Configuring ADF Faces

 In the Application Navigator, double-click web.xml to open the file.

-By default, JDeveloper opens the web.xml
+By default, JDeveloper opens the web.xml file in the overview

 editor, as indicated by the active Overview tab at the bottom of